 You will likely need a sawzall or similar tool to cut the converter off.
 Once it’s removed, take pictures of any identifying marks on the converter, including the serial number.
 These marks will help RRCats give you an accurate quote for your converter.
 If you can’t find the serial number, don’t worry – RRCats will still be able to give you a quote.

-Note that aftermarket converters usually don’t have any identifying marks and are usually worth less than original pieces.
+Note that aftermarket converters usually don’t have any identifying marks and are usually worth less than the original pieces.

 As for the packaging, you can use whatever you have on hand.
 A cardboard box or a garbage bag will work just fine.
 Ensure your converter is well-protected so it doesn’t get damaged in transit.
 Packing peanuts, bubble wrap, and old clothes are all great options for padding.

 Get more value from your used car parts and download the iScrap App today!
-If you have any questions about RRCats, catalytic converters, and selling them, call 973-453-0759 today.
+If you have questions about RRCats, catalytic converters, and selling them, call 973-453-0759 today.
 They’ll be happy to answer any queries you may have.